hertogp/stitch/_readme.md

 _*cmd*_\
-is run via `os.execute(cmd)`, `cmd` is its expanded form.
-The (hardcoded) default is to run the codeblock as a system command, provide `#arg` on the command line, `#art` as an intended output file name and redirect its stdout and stderr.
+is expanded and run via `os.execute(cmd)`.
+The (hardcoded) default is to run the codeblock as a system command, provide the expanded forms of `#arg` and `#art` on the command line (as argument & an intended output file).
+Finally stdout and stderr are redirected to the expanded filenames given by `#out` and `#err`.
 Ofcourse, it is up to the codeblock code to actually use the argument and/or the intended output filename.

 _*inc*_\
-is a bit more involved and specifies what to include (and in which order) via a csv/space separated list of directives, each of the form:
+is a bit more involved and specifies what to include, in which order, via a csv/space separated list of directives, each of the form:

     what!read@filter:how